A teen was accused of abuse inside Vatican City. Powerful church figures helped him become a priest.

 “He was here barely long enough to get to know him,” said Gian Pietro Rigamonti, 71, another Opera priest.

 LEFT: A poster announcing the ordination of Gabriele Martinelli and other seminarians hangs inside a church in his hometown, Lanzo d'Intelvi, Italy.
-RIGHT: Gian Pietro Rigamonti, another Opera priest who attended the San Pio X youth seminary when he was young, said Martinelli had barely settled in before telling parishioners he was going on a "spiritual retreat."
+RIGHT: Gian Pietro Rigamonti, another Opera priest who attended the St. Pius X youth seminary when he was young, said Martinelli had barely settled in before telling parishioners he was going on a "spiritual retreat."
 (Chiara Goia for The Washington Post)

 The documents reviewed by The Post provide a more detailed understanding of the actions of church figures behind the scenes — both before and after the Italian exposés.